kurikomoe/FSNr_tools/README.md

 > the buffer is always zero padded to word, but bufSize is the actual size, and md5, enc/dec are based on the word aligned buffer (aka padded size).

-# Tips
+> [!NOTE]
-SomeKey.bin dumps from 0x1409E6500
+> SomeKey.bin dumps from 0x1409E6500

-FDT file decrypt script can be found in scripts folder, (but badly written in python)

-Someone on steam community successfully repacked the epk with modified content: https://steamcommunity.com/app/2396980/discussions/0/4513255384647123281/

-The game load epks from C:\Users\<username>\AppData\Local\typemoon\fsn2\data by default (with subdirs `root/data/locale/ck/epk/uistring.epk` for example), though I dont think creating such patch/mod and delivering to players is a fancy idea XD.

-> Bonus:
 >
-> The game determin the %LOCALAPPDATA% by env \$env.LOCALAPPDATA, so start the game with modified \$env.LOCALAPPDATA will redirect all things to the desired location, see `FSNr_bonus.7z`
+> FDT file decrypt script can be found in scripts folder, (but badly written in python)
 >
+> Someone on steam community successfully repacked the epk with modified content: https://steamcommunity.com/app/2396980/discussions/0/4513255384647123281/
+>
+> The game load epks from C:\Users\<username>\AppData\Local\typemoon\fsn2\data by default (with subdirs `root/data/locale/ck/epk/uistring.epk` for example), though I dont think creating such patch/mod and delivering to players is a fancy idea XD.

+> [!TIP]
+>
+> The game determines the %LOCALAPPDATA% by env \$env.LOCALAPPDATA.
+So starting the game with modified \$env.LOCALAPPDATA will redirect all things to the desired location, see `FSNr_bonus.7z`
+>
-> So you can ship a mod/patch without hooking or repacking the .bin/.dat
+> Then you can ship a mod/patch without hooking or repacking the .bin/.dat.

+# Related Projects
+[DaZombieKiller/FatePackageManager](https://github.com/DaZombieKiller/FatePackageManager): They helped me a lot when reversing the package format.